• Consultations

 By Joe Cannon 6 Comments

-Sometimes it’s easy to lose sight of why someone would want become a personal trainer.
-I get that especially, if you are working in a busy gym where it seems you are being pulled in all directions.
+Sometimes, it’s easy to lose sight of why someone would want to become a personal trainer.
+I get that, especially if you are working in a busy gym where it seems you are being pulled in all directions.
 It’s easy to lose sight of the forest for the trees.
-To help bring back your perspective, here […]
+To help bring back your perspective, […]

 Filed Under: Personal Trainer